browserengineering/book/book/chrome.md

         self.height = 1.2 * (max_ascent + max_descent)
 ```

 Ok, so that's line layout.
-Now let's think about laying out each word
+Now let's think about laying out each word.
-in a line.
-Recall that there's a few quirks to `layout` for
+Recall that there's a few quirks here: we needs to compute a `font`
-`TextLayout` objects: it needs to compute a `font` field, and it does
+field for each `TextLayout`, but we do not need to compute a `y`
-not need to compute a `y` field.
+field.

-Let's start with `font`, using code based on the font-construction
+We can compute `font` using the same font-construction code as in
-code in `InlineLayout`:
+`InlineLayout`:

 ``` {.python}
 class TextLayout: